vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

    Specifies if unknown source link layer addresses and IP addresses are entered into the VXLAN device forwarding database.

+.. cfgcmd:: set interfaces vxlan <interface> parameters vni-filter

+   Specifies whether the VXLAN device is capable of vni filtering.

+   Only works with a VXLAN device with external flag set.

+   .. note::  The device can only receive packets with VNIs configured in
+      the VNI filtering table.

 Unicast
 ^^^^^^^